 In this paper, we focus on DNs employing Continuous Piece-Wise Linear (CPWL) activation functions $\sigma$, such as the (leaky-)ReLU, absolute value, and max-pooling.
 In this setting, the entire DN itself becomes a CPWL operator, i.e., its mapping is affine within regions of a partition of its domain.
 There has been previous studies dedicated to estimating the partition of such CPWL DNs and bridging empirical findings with interpretability.
-For example, Hanin et al. \cite{hanin2019complexity} connects the DN partition density with the complexity of the learned function, Jordan et al. \cite{NEURIPS2019_robustcert} approximates the DN partition to provide robustness certificates, Zhang et al. \cite{zhang2020empirical} interprets the impact of dropout with respect to DN partitions, Chen et al. \cite{chen2021neural} proposes a neural architecture search method based on the number of partition regions, Balestriero et al. \cite{balestriero2022batch} proposes to improve batch-normalization to further adapt DN partitions to the data geometry, Humayun et al. \cite{humayun2022polarity,humayun2022magnet} proposes methods to control pre-trained generative network output distributions by approximating the DN partition.
+For example, Raghu et al. \cite{raghu2017expressive} shows that the partition density provides measures of DN expressivity, Hanin et al. \cite{hanin2019complexity} connects the DN partition density with the complexity of the learned function, Jordan et al. \cite{NEURIPS2019_robustcert} approximates the DN partition to provide robustness certificates, Zhang et al. \cite{zhang2020empirical} interprets the impact of dropout with respect to DN partitions, Balestriero et al. \cite{balestriero2022batch} proposes to improve batch-normalization to further adapt DN partitions to the data geometry, Humayun et al. \cite{humayun2022polarity,humayun2022magnet} proposes methods to control pre-trained generative network output distributions by approximating the DN partition, Chen et al. \cite{mellor21nas} proposes a neural architecture search method based on partition statistics.
 Despite being successful, \textit{all these methods rely on approximation of the DN partition.}